-- 6.1 The University has a policy to provide Multi-faith Quiet Rooms and Muslim Prayer rooms.
-See the Faith & Spirituality website (https://www.westminster.ac.uk/current-students/university-life/faith-and-spirituality), for details and locations. - In the spirit of embracing diversity, the University recognises that alone amongst faith groups the Islamic faith requires prayers at specific times and in certain conditions, including formal separation of male and female prayer areas by a curtain.
+- The University has a policy to provide Multi-faith Quiet Rooms and Muslim Prayer rooms and further information can be found on the Faith & Spirituality website. - 6.2 In the spirit of embracing diversity, the University recognises that the Islamic faith requires prayers at specific times and in certain conditions, including formal separation of male and female prayer areas by a curtain.
 Other faith groups allow prayer in any quiet space. - 6.3 In certain circumstances faith groups may wish to request a booking of a large room for prayer.
-Such bookings must be requested through the normal bookings procedure. (https://www.westminster.ac.uk/sites/default/public-files/general-documents/Freedom-of-Speech-code-of-practice-external-booking-process 0.pdf). - 6.4 Where a booking of a large room for Muslim prayer is approved, the University recognises that the group booking the room may make provision for formal segregation between men and women.
+Such bookings must be requested through the Student Event Booking Process. - 6.4 Where a booking of a large room for Muslim prayer is approved, the University recognises that the group booking the room may make provision for formal segregation between men and women.
 Such arrangements must be made in consultation with the relevant Campus Services Manager and in accordance with Health & Safety requirements.
-This form of segregation on the basis of gender does not apply for teaching, scholarly or other social activities.
+Segregation based on gender does not apply for teaching, scholarly or other social activities.